FRINXio/workflow-proxy/README.md

 ## Task proxy

-This proxy should be used by each worker instead of connecting directly to Conductor.
+This proxy should be used by each GLOBAL worker instead of connecting directly to Conductor.
+There is a task proxy in the user facing proxy too.
+Both allow polling / ACK / update of executed tasks.
+The difference is that user facing proxy only allows tenant isolated execution of tasks where Task proxy allows for GLOBAL workers.

 Main responsibility:
 * Prevent single tenant from exhausting a worker by placing too many tasks on the queue